spain

 • Cabañeros National Park, located between the provinces of Ciudad Real and Toledo, is known as the 'Spanish Serengeti' due to its rich biodiversity.
 The park is home to red deer, fallow deer, and wild boar.
 It also supports a variety of raptors, including the Spanish imperial eagle and the black vulture.

 Where to next?
-Discover country icon Gibraltar, a country in the region worth visiting, or use the destination finder
+Discover country icon Morocco, a country in the region worth visiting, or use the destination finder